Rajasthan Travel Guide: Your Complete Trip Planning Resource

 - Ambrai Ghat: On the lake’s edge beneath the City Palace, Ambrai Ghat is a favorite spot to watch the sunset.
 The golden City Palace facade lights up against pink skies, with boats drifting on the lake.
 It’s a peaceful place for photos or a quiet moment.

-- Sajjangarh (Monsoon) Palace: Perched on a hill north of the city, this granite hilltop palace offers 360° views.
+- Sajjangarh Palace: Perched on a hill north of the city, this granite hilltop palace offers 360° views.
 It was built as a summer retreat but is best visited at dusk.
 The panorama of Udaipur’s lakes and palaces glowing in sunset hues is spectacular.

 Pushkar – The Spiritual Desert Town